toolleeo/cli-apps/README.md

 * [FAWOC](https://github.com/robolab-pavia/fawoc) - FAWOC is a TUI program for manually labelling a list of words.
 It has been developed to support the efficient clustering of documents based on topic modeling algorithms such as Dirichlet Latent Allocation.
 * [Go-L](https://github.com/Jeadie/Go-L) - Game of Life with different update rules and on a bunch of different topologies (sphere, torus, klein bottle, etc.).
 * [papis](https://github.com/alejandrogallo/papis) - Extensible document and bibliography manager.
+* [periodic-table-cli](https://github.com/spirometaxas/periodic-table-cli) - An interactive Periodic Table of Elements app for the console!
 * [pt.sh](https://github.com/alexeytal/pt.sh) - CLI periodic table with search and many properties.
 * [ptable](https://github.com/velorek1/ptable) - A beautiful TUI periodic table for GNU/linux terminals.
 * [Pubs](https://github.com/pubs/pubs) - Pubs organizes your scientific papers together with their bibliographic data and provides command line access to basic and advanced manipulation of your library.